svandragt/wmm/readme.md

 The hostname is based on the directory the scripts are running in.
 To provide a custom hostname prefix `host.sh` or `reset.sh` with `WMM_HOSTNAME=myhostname` eg: `$ WMM_HOSTNAME=dolly ./host.sh`.
-Note: `WMM_HOSTNAME` values should not include periods of tlds, the domain for the environment will end in `.test`.
+Note: `WMM_HOSTNAME` values should not include periods of tlds, the domain for the environment will end in `.multipass`.

 ### How to setup an environment using a different PHP version